cxxzcc/myNotes/ds/data analysis.md

 * Performance metric is ‘Transactions per second’
 OLAP
 * Focus on analysis of historical data
-* Low number of long data load transactions
+* Low number of long transactions
 * Slow response to complex queries
 * Performance metric is ‘Query response time’